Making the Most of Your First Year

 Humans are creatures of habit, and when in a new place, these habits can help you feel comfortable even in new places.
 Think back on your high school routine; did you work out every day or visit the same coffee shop on your way to or from class?

-Keep an eye out for new coffee shops to try when you’re walking to and from your new classes.
+Look for new coffee shops to try when you’re walking to and from your new classes.

 Having a college life routine that somewhat resembles the one you’re familiar with will help you feel less like an outsider in a new place, even if you are.
 Once you get comfortable, you can add new things to your routine or change it completely to fit your new class schedule if needed.